Introduction

 Local Scams to Avoid

-• Be cautious of overly friendly strangers offering unsolicited help or tours.
-Always verify their credentials.
+- Be cautious of overly friendly strangers offering unsolicited help or tours; they may have hidden agendas.

 Safety